yassouali/deeplearning.ai_notes/Specialisation3.md

 ## WEEK 2

 ### Error analysis
-We start with the simplest possible algorithm to avoid premature otimization, one that we can implement quickly, after implementing it and testing it on the cross-validation set we plot Learning Curves to decide if more data features is likely to help, after that we can do Bias/Variance analysis and *Error Analysis*:
+We start with the simplest possible algorithm to avoid premature optimization, one that we can implement quickly, after implementing it and testing it on the cross-validation set, we plot Learning Curves to decide if more data features is likely to help, after that we can do Bias/Variance analysis and *Error Analysis*:

-* Manually examining the examples (in the CV set) that the algorithm misclassified.
+* Manually examining the examples (in the Cross-Validation set) that the algorithm misclassified.
 * See if we spot any systematic trend in what types of examples it makes errors on.

 Manually examining mistakes that the algorithm is making can give us insights into what to do next.
 This process is called error analysis.
 Take for example, we built a cat classifier showing 10% test error and observe that the algorithm was misclassifying dog images as cats.
 Should we try to make the cat classifier do better on dogs?